 Does methadone treatment impair mental function?

-There are no adverse effects on intelligence, mental capacity or employability with methadone.
+There are no adverse effects on mental capacity or employability with methadone.
 Our patients are lawyers, engineers, secretaries, truck or taxi drivers, roofers, gardeners, teachers, salespersons, architects, computer programmers, etc.

 What other medications may be useful in the treatment of opiate addiction?

 Suboxone (buprenorphine and naloxone) was approved in 2002 by the FDA for the treatment of opioid dependence and qualified under the Drug Addiction Treatment Act of 2000 for private, office-based treatment and medication-assisted programs.

 What is naltrexone?